mockery/mockery/README.markdown

 even an interface.
 Again, the primary purpose is to ensure the mock object inherits a specific type for type hinting.
 There is an exception in that classes marked final, or with methods marked final, cannot be mocked fully.
-In these cases a partial mock (explained below) must be utilised.
+In these cases a partial mock (explained later) must be utilised.

     $mock = \Mockery::mock('alias:MyNamespace\MyClass');